nejukmaster/ProjectA/ProjectA/Assets/Terrain/Water/readme.md

 Water Shader Part
 =================
 In this part, I will introduce my tries to make water more realistic and more cartoonic.
 The Following is passing through to goal.
+The table of contents is as follows.
+> Getstner Wave
+> Foam
+> Water Fog
+> Normal map
+> Refraction effect

 ### Gestner Wave